My name is Rosemary Gundjarraŋbuy.

 Later, through Menzies School of Health and Anne Lowell, a Health promotion program focusing on chronic health was introduced to Galiwin’ku.
 Both my previous work with the petrol sniffers and as a coordinator helped me to step into a coordinator role on the Sharing the Full and True Stories about Chronic Conditions project.

 Through this work I came to apply for a coordinator’s position at Yalu’ Marŋgithinyaraw.
 I was working by side with the Yalu’ Marŋgithinyaraw manager, Joanne Garŋgulkpuy.
 Later, when the role of Yalu’ manager became free, the board decided to put me in there.
-I have now been in this role for 4 years.
+I was in that role for nearly 10 years.

 - Footprints in Time (2008-10)